Introduction

 Price setting

-In the dominant system, prices are determined primarily by demand, and since higher-income earners have more disposable income, typically they influence availability more than lower-income consumers.
+In the dominant system, prices are determined primarily by demand, although Canada has a history of capping prices in certain areas, such as caps on rent increases, energy fees, long-term care co-payments, and child-care fees.
+Since higher-income earners have more disposable income, typically they influence availability more than lower-income consumers.
 Instead, price setting functions would be designed to reflect both consumption and production requirements, with health the ultimate purpose.
 As discussed in earlier sections, the supply-managed commodities represent Canada's most visible approach to price setting, and the mechanism has often been falsely criticized by conventional economists and critics for increasing consumer prices (cf. Mundler et al., 2020) when the evidence suggests that the price stability function actually works over extended periods, reducing boom and bust cycles for producers and to some extent reducing distributor capture of value when farm prices might be low (ie., because of corporate concentration, distributors don't typically pass on farmgate savings to consumers as free market theory suggests they should).
 But since few foods are covered by supply management and it is not clear how many more will be, other mechanisms of price setting must be employed.

 Although food is often price-inelastic, there are situations where consumers will shift purchases based on price signals, for example, reducing meat consumption during periods of food price inflation (cf. Charlebois et al., 2021), and price setting initiatives should build on these realities.
 In other words, a nuanced strategy is required that does not involve across the board price increases.
 There is evidence from meta-analyses that reducing the price of desirable foods, such as fruits and vegetables, and increasing prices of undesirable foods (see Goal 4, Reducing Nutrients of Concern), can improve consumption patterns and population health, especially for low SES groups (Peñalvo et al., 2017).
 Many goods are under-priced with regards to health and environmental impacts, others are overpriced.
 Setting prices that address distorting forces and do not create secondary problems is difficult, especially in the absence of any modelling of health and sustainability scenarios.
 Such modelling would have to account for: